2 hrs 20 mins

 - 1 pound cubed beef stew meat

-1 marrow bone or meaty beef bone
+- 1 marrow bone or meaty beef bone

 - 1 medium clove garlic, peeled

 - 1 medium carrot, peeled and coarsely chopped

 - 1 medium celery stalk, coarsely chopped

 - 1 medium leek, coarsely chopped

 - 1 bay leaf

 - 12 whole black peppercorns

 - 2 quarts water

-6 medium red beets
+- 6 medium red beets

-1/4 head green cabbage, shredded (about 3 cups)
+- 1/4 head green cabbage, shredded (about 3 cups)

-1/2 cup minced fresh dill
+- 1/2 cup minced fresh dill

-1/2 cup sour cream, for garnish (optional)
+- 1/2 cup sour cream, for garnish (optional)